Importance of tidal resonances in extreme-mass-ratio inspirals: INTRODUCTION

 To prepare for the upcoming low-frequency stage of GWs, we need our waveform models to be very accurate because gravitational wave observations rely on matched filtering techniques that are extremely sensitive to the phase of the gravitational waves emitted by the system.
 Accurate waveform modeling is not only required to extract the signal, but also a prerequisite to parameter estimation.
 Since the phase is directly related to the orbital evolution, it is necessary to take the tidal fields into consideration.

-Using the two-timescale expansion~\cite{PhysRevD.78.064028}, the orbital phase can be expanded with respect to the mass ratio $\eta= {\mu}/{M}$ (considering a body of mass $\mu$ orbiting an SMBH of mass $M$) as \beq \psi = \frac{1}{\eta} \left(\psi^{(0)}+\eta^{1/2} \psi^{\rm (res)}+\eta \psi^{(1)} + O(\eta^{3/2})\right), \eeq where ${\psi^{(0)}}/{\eta}$ denotes the orbital phase determined by the dissipative piece of self-force whereas $\psi^{(1)}$ denotes the post adiabatic order derived from the remaining part of the self-force.
+Using the two-timescale expansion~\cite{PhysRevD.78.064028}, the orbital phase can be expanded with respect to the mass ratio $\eta= {\mu}/{M}$ (considering a body of mass $\mu$ orbiting an SMBH of mass $M$) as \beq \psi = \frac{1}{\eta} \left(\psi^{(0)}+\eta^{1/2} \psi^{\rm (res)}+\eta \psi^{(1)} + O(\eta^{3/2})\right), \eeq where ${\psi^{(0)}}/{\eta}$ denotes the orbital phase determined by the averaged dissipative piece of the first order self-force whereas $\psi^{(1)}$ denotes the post-adiabatic order derived from the remaining oscillatory piece of the first order self-force and dissipative piece of the second order self-force.
 Corrections to the phase due to resonance scale as the square root of the inverse of mass ratio.
 These corrections thus become large over an EMRI inspiral, dominating over post-adiabatic effects.
 Significant efforts focusing on the computation of the self-force are made by the community to model EMRI waveforms~\cite{Fujita_2020,hughes2021adiabatic,Chua_2021}.
-While self-force calculations are tedious, resonances (both self-force and tidal) will further complicate this enterprise~\cite{PhysRevD.89.084036,PhysRevD.94.124042,byh}.
+While self-force calculations are tedious, resonances (both self-force and tidal) will further complicate this enterprise~\cite{PhysRevD.89.084036,PhysRevD.94.124042,byh,PhysRevLett.114.081102}.
 Recent work has shown the impact of self-force resonances on parameter estimation, suggesting that parameter estimates of a resonant EMRI orbit are likely to be biased if resonances are not taken into account in waveform modeling~\cite{speri2021assessing}.

 In this paper, we develop analytic and numerical tools to study tidal resonances with the aim of surveying the orbital parameter space and investigating how often tidal resonances occur in realistic inspirals.
 We compute the accumulation in phase after a tidal resonance has been encountered by an EMRI to understand their impact on waveforms.
 We investigate properties of tidal resonances such as the effect of spin of the central massive black hole, and the orbital parameters of the EMRI on the strength of each resonance and the resulting phase shift.